MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/lgamma-lgammaf-lgammal.md

 ## Return Value

-If successful, return the natural logarithm of the absolute value of the gamma function of `x.`
+If successful, return the natural logarithm of the absolute value of the gamma function of *x*.

 |Issue|Return|
 |-----------|------------|